David22567/Demo-of-Alan-Wake-2-Musical-By-David-Made-In-Unity-6/README.md

 ## 🚀 How to Run

-1. Clone or download the project.
-2. Open in Unity 2022.3+ (LTS Recommended).
-3. Open the scene: `Scenes/MusicalStage.unity`.
-4. Press **Play** to test the level trigger and sequence logic.
+1. I have Provided the Demo In This Repository
+2. Download it and Extract all In Your Folder
+3. Hit The Exe.
+File and Play

 ---